Old Prussians: Etymology

-The name of Pameddi, the (Pomesania) tribe, is derived from the words pa ("by" or "near") and median ("forest"), which can be traced to the Proto-Indo-European adjective *médʰyos 'middle'.
-(Note: The nominalization 'the middle (one)' acquired, apparently via 'what is in the middle (between fields, villages or cultivated land in general)', the meaning 'border, boundary; balk (between fields); forest' in Balto-Slavic.)
+The name of Pameddi, the (Pomesania) tribe, is derived from the words pa ("by" or "near") and median ("forest"), which can be traced to the Proto-Indo-European adjective médʰyos ("middle").
+(Note: The nominalization "the middle (one)" acquired, apparently via "what is in the middle (between fields, villages or cultivated land in general)", the meaning 'border, boundary; balk (between fields); forest' in Balto-Slavic.)
 Nadruvia may be a compound of the words na ("by" or "on") and drawē ("wood").
 The name of the Bartians, a Prussian tribe, and the name of the Bārta river in Latvia are possibly cognates.

-In the second century AD, the geographer Claudius Ptolemy listed some Borusci living in European Sarmatia (in his Eighth Map of Europe), which was separated from Germania by the Vistula Flumen.
+In the second century CE, the geographer Claudius Ptolemy listed some Borusci living in European Sarmatia (in his Eighth Map of Europe), which was separated from Germania by the Vistula Flumen.
 His map is very confusing in that region, but the Borusci seem further east than the Prussians, which would have been under the Gythones (Goths) at the mouth of the Vistula.
 The Aesti recorded by Tacitus, were 450 years later recorded by Jordanes as part of the Gothic Empire.